-Among them, on June 25, 2008, AES Uruguaiana Emprendimientos S.A. ("AESU") claimed damages in a total amount of US\$ 2.1 million for natural gas "deliver or pay" penalties for cutbacks accumulated from September 16, 2007 through June 25, 2008, and also claimed an additional amount of US\$ 2.7 million for natural gas "deliver or pay" penalties for cutbacks accumulated from January 18, 2006 until December 1, 2006.
+Among them, on June 25, 2008, AES Uruguaiana Emprendimientos S.A. ("AESU") claimed damages in a total amount of US\$ 28.1 million for natural gas "deliver or pay" penalties for cutbacks accumulated from September 16, 2007 through June 25, 2008, and also claimed an additional amount of US\$ 2.7 million for natural gas "deliver or pay" penalties for cutbacks accumulated from January 18, 2006 until December 1, 2006.
 YPF has rejected both claims.
 On September 15, 2008, AESU notified YPF the interruption of the fulfillment of its commitments alleging delay and breach of YPF obligations.
 The Company has rejected this notification.
 On December 4, 2008, YPF notified that having ceased the force majeure conditions, pursuant to the contract in force, it would suspend its delivery commitments, due to the repeated breaches of AESU obligations.
 AESU has rejected this notification.
 On December 30, 2008, AESU rejected YPF's right to suspend its natural gas deliveries and on March 20, 2009, notified YPF the termination of the contract.
 Subsequently, AESU initiated an arbitration process in which it claims, among other matters that the Company considers inappropriate, the payment of the "deliver or pay" penalties mentioned above.
 YPF has also started an arbitration process against AESU claiming, among other matters, the declaration that the termination of the contract by AESU was unilateral and illegal under its responsibility.
 Both arbitral complaints had been answered by the parties by requesting their rejection.
-On April 6, 2011, the Arbitration Tribunal appointed in "YPF vs. AESU" arbitration decided to sustain YPF's motion, and determined the consolidation of all the related arbitrations ("AESU vs. YPF", "TGM vs. YPF" and "YPF vs. AESU" arbitrations, and all the matters claimed in the three proceedings are to be solved in "YPF vs. AESU" arbitration.
+On April 6, 2011, the Arbitration Tribunal appointed in "YPF vs. AESU" arbitration.
+Consequently, AESU and Transportadora de Gas del Mercosur S.A. ("TGM") desisted from and abandoned their respective arbitrations, and all the matters claimed in the three proceedings are to be solved in "YPF vs. AESU" arbitration, which is in the evidence production period.

 Furthermore, there are certain claims in relation with payments of natural gas transportation contracts associated with exports of such hydrocarbon.
 Consequently, one of the parties, Transportadora de Gas del Norte S.A. ("TGN"), commenced mediation proceedings in order to determine the merits of such claims.
 The mediation proceedings did not result in an agreement and YPF was notified of the lawsuit filed against it, in which TGN is claiming the fulfillment of contractual obligations and the payment of unpaid invoices, according to their arguments, while reserving the right to claim for damages.
 YPF has answered the mentioned claims, rejecting them based in the legal impossibility for TGN to render the transportation service and in the termination of the transportation contract determined by YPF and notified with a complaint initiated before ENARGAS.
 Additionally, the plaintiff notified YPF that it was terminating the contract invoking YPF's fault, basing its decision on the alleged lack of payment of transportation fees, reserving the right to claim for damages.
-In addition, Nación Fideicomisos S.A. had initiated a claim against YPF in relation to payments for natural gas transportation services.
-A mediation hearing finished without arriving to an agreement, concluding the prejudicial steps.
+During September 2011, YPF was notified of the resolution of the court of Appeals rejecting YPF's claims and declaring that ENARGAS is not the appropriate forum to decide on the matter and giving jurisdiction to the civil and commercial Federal courts to decide on the claim for the payment of unpaid invoices.
+A mediation hearing finished without arriving to an agreement, concluding the pre-trial stage.
 In YPF's Management opinion, the mentioned claims will not have a material adverse effect on future results of operations.